This Spartan Life: Development

-Production

 The guests are either interviewed on Xbox Live, or in Bong + Dern's sound booth.
 Most shows are made, at least in part, on Xbox Live; however, not all of the show segments can be filmed exclusively on Xbox Live, due to issues of in-game latency ("lag"), which would otherwise prevent the coordination seen in the Solid Gold Elite Dancers.
 The cameras are created using the "gun-drop glitch", which causes them to lose their weapons, thus providing a less obstructed screen.
 The guests for the show are usually interviewed in Bong + Dern's sound booth.
 As of the most recent release of media (Episode 5, Module 4) the cast has moved to Halo 3, utilizing the Saved Film feature for capturing.

 This Spartan Life straddles the real and virtual world.
 It is filmed in and intentionally incorporates the unpredictability of the open environment of Xbox Live.
 During a filming session, others engage earnestly in a multiplayer game in the same area, and may sometimes attack the host or his interviewee.
 Occasionally, Burke and his guest devolve into firing at each other's avatars.

-Episodes

-The Original Series

-The original series of This Spartan Life consists of 7 episodes.

-Blogs

-In July 2005 This Spartan Life began a blog series focused on the virtual production.

-Halo Waypoint

-In 2010, 343 Industries asked This Spartan Life to make 8 episodes for the Halo Waypoint Channel on Xbox Live.
-A total of 10 episodes would be released.
-These episodes ran from April 2010 until May 2011.

-Selfies in the War Zone

-Selfies in the War Zone is a short lived side series to TSL.

-Reception
+Format

+This Spartan Life features interviews by Burkein character as Damian Lacedaemion, hosting a talk show in Halo's multiplayer levels.
+Episodes feature skits, tours of the levels, and a dancing troupe ("The Solid Gold Elite Dancers".)
+Early episodes were often interrupted by other, uninvolved players; the show would stop while the enemies were dispatched.
+The virtual camera used for recording was in fact another player, with a technique used to drop the character's gun from the frame.

+Recognition

+This Spartan Life was highlighted as showing the breadth of the medium of machining. has been mentioned by Attack of the Show!, Electronic Gaming Monthly, and Wired Magazine.

+Burke created special videos for Spiketv.com and the 2006 Machinima Festival.